neurolabusc/OpenGLCoreTutorials/README.md

 ##### Project 2: Cube

 The project cubepro.lpr shows a colored 3D cube.
 You can drag the mouse to spin the cube.
 Since Core OpenGL does not support GL_MODELVIEW and GL_PROJECTIONVIEW, this project uses equivalent functions (nGL_MODELVIEW and nGL_PROJECTIONVIEW) from the unit gl_core_utils.
+This project was also ported to legacy OpenGL 2.1 (cubeLegacy project).

 ![alt tag](https://github.com/neurolabusc/OpenGLCoreTutorials/blob/master/cube.jpg)